run

 Solution:

-# Remove existing container
+# Exec into the existing container

 rfswift remove -c container_name

-# Or use different name
+# Or use a different name

 rfswift run -i image -n container_name_2